Filter by Destination

 How to Win:

 Amateurs seek luck.
 Professional plan.
 Artists envision.
 I had a clear vision and set a goal to photograph big cats at night.
 To accomplish that goal, I hired the best guide and mentor, one with extensive experience capturing night cats and a stellar wildlife record including Wildlife Photographer of the Year, the fantastic Greg du Toit.
-His outfitter, ORYX, is the best.
+His outfitter, ORYX Photo Tours, are the best.
+Photographers only.
 Prepare to work and only work.
 Marius Coetzee takes care of everything else.
 Everything.

 Although this trip was my first wildlife photography experience, I accomplished what I set out to do and much more.
 Greg took me to private, mystical locations and arranged for the most knowledgeable ranger/tracker in each region.
 Because they were also photographers, they knew where to position their vehicles for the optimum shot.
 And not just any ordinary tourist-crammed transport, but a custom vehicle modified for photography.
 Mount camera, lock, load, shoot until you drop.
 Long days.
 Night time magic hour.
 Excellent photography.